Discover the key to ideal health with HYGIA Nutrients

 • Easing motor diseases such as multiple sclerosis (MS) and Lou Gehrig’s disease (ALS)

-Oral administration, or taking by mouth, is the CBD delivery method overwhelmingly preferred by consumers and healthcare practitioners.
+Oral administration, or taking by mouth, is the delivery method overwhelmingly preferred by consumers and healthcare practitioners.
 It is very convenient, non-invasive and requires no special training.